“Raw chocolate tastes like …love! It is “the food of the gods”! It is the ultimate superfood!”

-Many people find it hard to understand that a ‘food’ which seems to offer so many health benefits could possibly be called anything like toxic or harmful to the human body.
-So, how can this be the case?
-What actually is in the cacao bean and raw chocolate that could possibly do us harm?
+Many people find it hard to understand that a ‘food’ which seems to offer so many wonderful, health promoting nutrients could actually be harmful to the human body.

 Raw chocolate contains the alkaloid called theobromine, and this is how it can affect your body: